-In DMSO, addition of both AcO- and $\rm H_2PO_4^-$ caused precipitation with three to four equivalents of the anion, with a significant quenching of emission.
+In DMSO, addition of both AcO^- and $H_2PO_4^-$ caused precipitation with three to four equivalents of the anion, with a significant quenching of emission.
 This does not occur in the presence of 10 % water in the DMSO, where addition of AcOresults in the expected quenching in emission, alongside subtle changes in the absorption spectra consistent with those observed in acetonitrile.
 Addition of H2PO4- to both complexes results in a quenching of emission in what appears to be a less complex binding mode than seen in acetonitrile, and a similar change in the absorption as to that seen with the addition of AcO-.
 These results do tend towards a highly complex set of binding modes between the anions and the potential hosts, where the presence of "protic" media, in particular stoichiometric quantities of water can vary the binding behaviour with the anions, the complex itself, and the localised environment.
 This establishes the need to consider more than just the interactions between a complex and anions when determining binding modes and association constants.
+Attempts were made to determine the binding constants, but the system proved to be far too complex to provide reliable and reproducible values.